morgs71/E3-Underfoot-THF/E3 commands Readme.txt

 /Group GROUPNAME - Will auto-invite members and re-form any saved GROUPNAME /DisbandAll - All bots disband from their groups and raids

+THF Events
+/ralloson  - Engages Rallos Zek Bane Nukes (Blue Rod of Zek) /rallosoff - Disengages Rallos Zek Bane Nukes (Blue Rod of Zek) will also reset on zone

+Pets:
+/pets on/off  - Toggle the use of WoS/Draekon/Other Item summoned pets in Non-Pet class bots.